-A project finance lawyer will also be concerned to establish the impact of the choice of the forum for the determination of disputes arising from the transaction (including the extent to which judgments or arbitral awards that emanate from that forum will be enforced in other relevant jurisdictions).
+A project finance lawyer will also be concerned with establishing the impact of the choice of the forum for the determination of disputes arising from the transaction (including the extent to which judgments or arbitral awards that emanate from that forum will be enforced in other relevant jurisdictions).
 Of particular interest to lenders and sponsors will be the following issues:

-- Is the forum likely to be neutral in its decision-making? - Will the chosen forum apply the law specified by the parties in the contract? - Will judgments or arbitral awards be enforced in the home jurisdictions of the parties to the dispute?
+- Is the forum likely to be neutral in its decision-making? - Will the chosen forum apply the law specified by the parties in the contract? - Which evidential or procedural rules will apply in the forum? - Will judgments or arbitral awards be enforced in the home jurisdictions of the parties to the dispute?

 As a result of the increasing popularity of arbitration as a means of settling disputes, the parties will also need to consider at the outset whether any dispute should be the subject of judicial or arbitration proceedings.
-The advantages of opting for judicial proceedings will depend on the country in question, however, key considerations will be:
+The advantages in opting for judicial proceedings will depend on the country in question; however, key considerations will be: